 On 10 June, Red Panda Fine gave birth to two cubs at Erlebnis-Zoo Hannover in Germany.
 For her and her partner Flin it is the first offspring ever.
 Fine moved to the Adventure Zoo last summer, Flin has been living here since 2019.
 [Erlebnis-Zoo Hannover]

-A Red Panda was born at Toronto Zoo – only the third birth in 25 years.
-Mother is the four-year-old Paprika.
+A Red Randa has been born at the Toronto Zoo – only the third birth in 25 years.
+The mother is four-year-old Paprika.
 [Toronto Zoo]

 In the zoo of Chorzów in Poland Lasya and Ping have again provided for new offspring.
 [Zoo Chorzów – Facebook]

 A female Red Panda cub has been born at the Milwaukee County Zoo.
 For the parents, Dr. Erin and Dash, this is the third offspring in a row.
 [Milwaukee County Zoo – Facebook]

 Panda couple Usha and Tai have provided the first Red Panda birth at the Greensboro Science Center in North Carolina.
 The cub is named Ravi and is being raised by humans.
 Panda mother Usha has a history of killing a cub – a behavior that can occur in the wild as well as in zoos.
 [Greensboro Science Center Blog]

 Ravi was taken to a veterinary clinic in mid-July, where it can also be seen by zoo visitors.
 [Greensboro Science Center Blog]

 Red Panda Kashmir gave birth to cubs Zhúzi and Sundara at the Kansas City Zoo.
 [Kansas City Zoo – Twitter]